Come see if Thailand is actually right for you.

 The Three-Day Option

-Same tailored approach — questionnaire before arrival, itinerary built around your situation.
+Same tailored approach.
+Questionnaire before arrival, itinerary built around your situation.
 Less ground covered, lighter written summary.
 Right for people who want a real look without committing to a full week.

-The $875 covers three full days, transit, and the written summary.
+The $745 covers three full days, transit, and the written summary.
 Flights, accommodation, and meals are separate.

 Get Started